 - Remedial programs in literacy and numeracy for students who struggle in these areas

-- Special examination provisions such as a reader, writer, coloured paper and extra time are offered to students that qualify under the guidelines set by the Board of Studies.
+- Special examination provisions such as a reader, writer, coloured paper and extra time are offered to students that qualify under the guidelines set by NESA.
 These provisions allow students to achieve outcomes in examinations based on their knowledge and to ensure they are not disadvantaged by their disability.

 - Various programs for individual students who may be disengaging from school or who are considering transitioning to the workforce or other training at the end of Year 10.
 Such programs include the Youth Connections Program, transition training courses, work placement and the Fast Track work readiness program offered to selected students with Learning Support needs in Year 10.